HumeAI/hume-api-examples/evi/evi-swift-quickstart/README.md

 ## Development setup

-You'll need to add a file called HumeDemo/Secrets.swift.
+You'll need to add a file called EVIExample/Secrets.swift.
 The contents should be as the following:

 ```
 //
 //  Secrets.swift
-//  HumeDemo
+//  EVIExample
 //
 //